jdhao/blog_source/temperature_in_softmax.md

 </p>

 Softmax function is commonly used in classification tasks.
-Suppose that we have an input vector $[z_1, z_2, \ldots, z_N]$, after softmax, the vector is transformed into a probability distribution:
+Suppose that we have an input vector $[z_1, z_2, \ldots, z_N]$, after softmax, each element becomes:

 <!--more-->

 $$p_i = \frac{\exp(z_i)}{\sum_{j=1}^{N}\exp(z_j)}$$

+The denominator term normalize each element so that their sum is 1.
+The original vector is transformed into a probability distribution, and the index that corresponds to the highest probability is the chosen class.

 In practice, we often see softmax with temperature, which is a slight modification of softmax:

 $$p_i = \frac{\exp(x_i/\tau)}{\sum_{j=1}^{N}\exp(x_j/\tau)}$$

-The parameter $\tau$ is called the temperature parameter and it is used to control the softness of the probability distribution.
+The parameter $\tau$ is called the temperature parameter[^2], and it is used to control the softness of the probability distribution.
 When $\tau$ gets lower, the biggest value in $x$ get more probability, when $\tau$ gets larger, the probability will be split more evenly on different elements.
-Consider the extreme cases.
-When $\tau$ approaches zero, the probability for the largest element will approach 1, while when $\tau$ approaches infinity, the probability for each element will be the same.
+Consider the extreme cases where $\tau$ approaches zero, the probability for the largest element will approach 1, while when $\tau$ approaches infinity, the probability for each element will be the same.

 ```python